AdobeDocs/experience-manager-64.en/help/assets/using/managing-image-presets.md

    >
    >To make this image preset responsive, erase the values in the **width** and **height** fields and leave them blank.

-1. Enter values into the **Basic** and **Advanced** tabs as appropriate, including a name.
+1. On the Edit Image Preset page, enter values into the **Basic** and **Advanced** tabs as appropriate, including a name.
 The options are outlined in [Image Preset Options](#image-preset-options).
 Presets appear in the left pane and can be used on-the-fly with other assets.

    ![](assets/chlimage_1-497.png)